2024 Supercars Championship: Driver changes

-Shane van Gisbergen left Supercars at the end of the 2023 season and moved to the United States to race full time in the NASCAR Xfinity Series and partially in the NASCAR Cup Series for Kaulig Racing.
+Shane van Gisbergen left Supercars at the end of the 2023 season and moved to the United States to race full time in the NASCAR Xfinity Series and part-time in the NASCAR Cup Series for Kaulig Racing.
 His seat (which Triple Eight renumbered to 87) was taken by Will Brown, who left Erebus Motorsport.
-Jack Le Brocq left Matt Stone Racing to move to Erebus Motorsport, replacing Brown.
+Jack Le Brocq left Matt Stone Racing to replace Brown at Erebus.

 Due to Tickford Racing downsizing to two cars, James Courtney and Declan Fraser left the team.
 Courtney joined the expanded Blanchard Racing Team alongside Super2 Series graduate Aaron Love and Fraser joined Brad Jones Racing as an endurance co-driver.
 Todd Hazelwood, who drove for Blanchard Racing Team in 2023, was unable to secure a full time drive in 2024.
 Hazelwood would substitute for Brodie Kostecki at Erebus Motorsport for the first two rounds before later partnering Kostecki for the enduros.

 Nick Percat left Walkinshaw Andretti United to replace Jack Le Brocq at Matt Stone Racing.
 His seat was filled by Super2 Series graduate Ryan Wood.

 David Reynolds departed Grove Racing to join Team 18, replacing Scott Pye.
 Reynolds' seat at Grove was filled by Richie Stanaway, who last competed full-time in 2019.
 Pye would later be picked up by Triple Eight Race Engineering as an endurance co-driver.

 Jack Smith retired from full-time driving and was replaced by Jaxon Evans at Brad Jones Racing.